Sleepers (film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 73%, based on 56 reviews, with an average rating of 6.60/10.
+On Rotten Tomatoes, the film holds an approval rating of 76%, based on 62 reviews.
 The site's critics consensus reads: "Old friendships are awakened by the need for revenge, making Sleepers a haunting nightmare burdened by voiceover yet terrifically captured by Barry Levinson."
 Metacritic assigned the film a weighted average score of 49 out of 100, based on 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A–" (on a scale of A+ to F).

 Critics praised the performances of De Niro, Hoffman, Bacon and the young cast, as well as the cinematography and production design.
 However, multiple critics said the film loses focus in its second half.
 Owen Gleiberman of Entertainment Weekly wrote: "Sleepers wants to do something impossible — merge the mournful, drenched-in-shame emotions of child abuse with the huckster gamesmanship of a contraption like The Sting."

-David Ansen of Newsweek criticized Levinson's script, and reasoned the adult characters of Shakes, Michael, John and Tommy were not fully fleshed out.
-Roger Ebert of the Chicago Sun-Times awarded the film three stars of four, but said it did not engage enough in the moral issues it purported to be about.
+David Ansen of Newsweek criticized Levinson's script and asserted that the adult characters of Shakes Carcaterra (Jason Patric), Michael Sullivan (Pitt), John (Ron Eldard) and Tommy Marciano (Billy Crudup) were not fully fleshed out.
+Roger Ebert of the Chicago Sun-Times awarded the film three stars of four.
 Steve Davis of The Austin Chronicle wrote: "What a more interesting film this would have been had Levinson found a way to integrate the past and the present so that one informed the other."

-When the film was released, there was controversy about how much of the novel claimed to be a true story, and how much had been invented by its author.